Interstate 77: South Carolina

-I-77 begins as an eight-lane highway at I-26 in the far southeastern part of the Columbia metropolitan area.
+I-77 begins as an eight-lane highway at I-26 in the far southwestern part of the Columbia metropolitan area.
 In the Columbia area, I-77 offers access to Fort Jackson before meeting I-20 in the northeastern part of the city.
 This segment of I-77, combined with I-20 and I-26, form a beltway around Columbia, though it is not officially designated as such.

 After leaving the northern Columbia suburb of Blythewood, I-77 narrows to four lanes until it widens to eight lanes at Rock Hill from exit 77 to the North Carolina state line at I-485.

 The final section of the entire length of I-77 was completed in Columbia in 1995.

 North Carolina

 I-77 through North Carolina begins at the South Carolina state line at Pineville.
 It narrows to six lanes on the North Carolina side south of Charlotte and then widens to 8 and 10 lanes through downtown before entering the North Carolina Piedmont region.
 In Charlotte, it intersects I-85 as well as intersecting each of the loops of I-485 and I-277 (twice).
 North of Charlotte, it skirts Lake Norman where it narrows again to four lanes before passing through Huntersville, Cornelius, Davidson, and Mooresville.
 At Statesville, 40 mi north of I-85, it intersects I-40 and US 70.
 Next, it crosses over US 421 in Yadkin County and continues on through Elkin.
 The final intersection in the state is with a discontinuous section of I-74 near Mount Airy.

 I-77 in Charlotte is also known as the Bill Lee Freeway; this designation stretches from exit 6 (South Tryon Street/Woodlawn Road) in Charlotte to exit 33 (US 21 north), near Mooresville.
 A 6 mi portion south of the city is called the General Younts Expressway.
 When I-77 crosses over I-85 (which runs in an east–west direction through the interchange), the northbound lanes are to the west of the southbound lanes.

 North Carolina completed its section of I-77 in 1975.